AsimKhan2019/CodeLabs-UWP/Workshop/Module2-MorePersonalComputing/README.md

     > **Note:** You will need to launch the app once normally to register the VCD each time you make changes to it.

-1. Expand the **M2_VoiceActivation** snippet below the `// Insert the M2_VoiceActivation snippet here` comment in the OnActivated() method.
+1. Expand the **M2_VoiceActivation** snippet below the `// Insert the M2_VoiceActivation snippet here` comment in the **OnActivated()** method.
+This creates a switch based on **ActivationKind.VoiceCommand**.

-    What it does:
-    - Creates a switch based on ActivationKind.VoiceCommand

-1. Expand the **M2_HandleVoiceCommand** snippet anywhere in App.xaml.cs.

-    What it does:
-    - Creates a switch based on the voice command as it is understood by Cortana
-    - Writes the recognized command and the spoken text to the console
+1. Expand the **M2_HandleVoiceCommand** snippet anywhere in **App.xaml.cs**.
+This snippet creates a switch based on the voice command as it is understood by Cortana.
+Additionally, it writes the recognized command and the spoken text to the console.

 1. Build and run the app to register the VCD.
 Close the app.